perusio/drush-cache-warmer/README.md

     drush cache-warmer --updated-last='-2 days' --hub-pages-file=hub_pages.txt http://example.com

-The `--updated-last` option accepts its argument as an integer representing the **number of seconds** to go back, e.g., `--updated-last=3600` means the content updated in the last hour.
+The `--updated-last` option accepts its argument as an integer representing the **number of seconds** ago the content was updated, e.g., `--updated-last=3600` means the content updated in the last hour.
 It accepts also strings in [`strotime`](http://php.net/manual/en/function.strtotime.php) format.
 Hence the above `-2 days` (latest 48 hours).